primecoder/VisionML-Simplified/README.md

 }
 ```

-(2) Next, we want to process the captured images, some how.
+(2) Next, I wanted to process the captured images. _Some how_.
-`videoOutput.setSampleBufferDelegate(self, queue: videoQueue)`.
-The frameworkd will call `captureOutput(_:didOutput:from)`.
-So let's conform to this protocol and then figure out what to do with the captured
+Looking at `videoOutput.setSampleBufferDelegate(self, queue: videoQueue)`, the frameworkd will call delegate's function `captureOutput(_:didOutput:from)` passing `CMSampleBuffer` as an input.
+This is where we will process this data into the image that we can work with.

-images later.
+Let's conform to this protocol and then figure out what to do with the captured images.

 ```swift
 extension CameraViewModel: AVCaptureVideoDataOutputSampleBufferDelegate {